awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 By default, Amazon RDS creates the primary DB instance and the Aurora Replica in the AZs automatically for you\.
 To choose a specific AZ, you need to change the **Availability & durability** Multi\-AZ deployment setting to **Don't create an Aurora Replica**\.
 Doing so exposes a drop\-down selector that lets you choose from among the AZs in your VPC\.
 However, we strongly recommend that you keep the default setting and let Amazon RDS create a Multi\-AZ deployment and choose AZs for you\.
 By doing so, your Aurora DB cluster is created with the fast failover and high availability features that are two of Aurora's key benefits\.

-For more information, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.
+For more information, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
 For information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

 **Note**
 You can communicate with an EC2 instance that is not in a VPC and an Amazon Aurora DB cluster using ClassicLink\.
 For more information, see [A DB instance in a VPC accessed by an EC2 instance not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.

 If you don't have a default VPC or you haven't created a VPC, you can have Amazon RDS automatically create a VPC for you when you create an Aurora DB cluster using the console\.
 Otherwise, you must do the following:
 + Create a VPC with at least one subnet in each of at least two of the Availability Zones in the AWS Region where you want to deploy your DB cluster\.
-For more information, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.
+For more information, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
 + Specify a VPC security group that authorizes connections to your Aurora DB cluster\.
 For more information, see [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
 + Specify an RDS DB subnet group that defines at least two subnets in the VPC that can be used by the Aurora DB cluster\.
 For more information, see [Working with DB subnet groups](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.Subnets)\.